 - 3 cups vodka

-Combine the sugar and water in a saucepan and over medium heat cook for 5 minutes, stirring, until sugar dissolves.
-Remove from heat and cool completely.
+- Place the sugar and water in a saucepan and over medium heat, cook for 5 minutes, stirring until the sugar dissolves.
+Remove from heat and let cool.

-Place cranberries in food processor and process for about 2 minutes or until finely chopped.
-Combine the sugar mixture, cranberries, and vodka in a large bowl.
-Pour into clean jars with lids and let sit in a cool, dark place for 3 weeks, shaking every other day (or whenever you remember).
+- Place cranberries in a food processor and process for about 2 minutes until finely chopped.
+Combine the sugar mixture, the cranberries and the vodka in a large batter bowl.
+Pour into a large jar and cap.
+Store in a cool dark place for 3 weeks, shaking every other day (or whenever you remember.)

-Note: Liqueur can be stored refrigerated or at room temperature for a year.
+- Strain through a cheesecloth lined sieve.
+Pour into bottles and enjoy the pretty color!
+It can be stored refrigerated or at room temperature for about a year.